korykilpatrick/chatsage/attached_assets/frontend-plan.md

    - **Implementation**: Possibly wrap your `dialog` or `drawer` for consistency.

 3. **Testing Criteria**
-   - Provide new or updated Jest tests using React Testing Library: `BaseOverlay.test.tsx`.
+   - Provide new or updated Vitest tests using React Testing Library: `BaseOverlay.test.tsx`.
    - Use MSW if any API call is needed (though an overlay might not need it yet).
    - Run the test suite to confirm passing results.